-Teacher Claims Diocese Fired Him For Announcing Same-Sex Engagement
+Fired for Announcing Engagement, Gay Teacher Says

 (CN) – A former teacher at a Catholic high school in North Carolina claims in court that he was fired after he posted a Facebook announcement of his plans to marry his same-sex partner.

-In a complaint filed in the federal court in Charlotte, N.C. on Jan.
-11, Lonnie Billard said he began working at the defendant Charlotte Catholic High School as a substitute teacher in 2001, and later was hired full-time to be the school’s drama teacher.
+In a federal complaint filed on Jan.
+11 in Charlotte, N.C., Lonnie Billard said he began working at the defendant Charlotte Catholic High School as a substitute teacher in 2001, and later was hired full-time to be the school’s drama teacher.

 Billard says that during the next 10 years, he consistently received positive performance evaluations, and that when he decided to retire from full-time teaching in 2012, he was named teacher of the year.